Judith S. Bloch

 Judith S. Bloch (Judith Simon Bloch) was an LCSW and activist in the field of early childhood education.
 She was an advocate for national public policy and changes that addressed the needs of children with developmental disabilities and their families.
 She was among the first professionals in the United States to recognize and promote the value of early intervention for children with special needs.
-She is the founder of Variety Child Learning Center, in Syosset, New York, a private, not-for-profit 501(c)(3)agency that provides education and therapeutic services and support to young children with special needs, and their families, along with training for professionals.
+She is the founder of Variety Child Learning Center (VCLC), in Syosset, New York, a private, not-for-profit 501(c)(3)agency that provides education and therapeutic services and support to young children with special needs, and their families, along with training for professionals.

 Career

-After receiving her master's degree in Social Work from Columbia University, Judith began her work with young children who had developmental delays and disabilities.
+After receiving her master's degree in Social Work from Columbia University, Judith began her work with young children who had developmental delays and learning disabilities.
 During her training and early work with children, Judith recognized the value of early intervention and collaborating with parents.
 These ideas, integral to the way in which children with special needs are educated today, planted the seeds for The Home School Collaborative Model (HSCM), an educational model that has been implemented by New York State.

 In 1966, Bloch established Variety Child Learning Center (VCLC) one of the first special education preschools in the nation for children with learning, language and behavior problems, including autism, that included programs and support for families.
 Bloch oversaw every step of the school's expansion and growth, from its one classroom beginning, as Pre-Schooler's Workshop in Garden City, New York, to the move to the current location in Syosset as Variety Child Learning Center to the current full-service Variety Child Learning Center the agency is today.

 Each year, VCLC provides special education, evaluations, early intervention, therapeutic services and support, respite, recreational and enrichment programs to thousands of children with developmental disabilities, including autism, and their families, on- and off-site.
 VCLC also provides professional development workshops and training, and collaborates with Winthrop University Hospital Pediatric Residency Program, providing pediatric residents with invaluable learning experiences.

 In 1997, Bloch's educational model, The Home School Collaborative Model(HSCM)was awarded as a “Sharing Success Validated Program” by New York State and, VCLC was designated a training site and “Developer/ Demonstrator" for the state.

 Featured at national and international professional conferences in Sweden, England, Russia, Budapest, Prague, Chicago, Atlanta, New York and Washington DC, Bloch has presented on child development practices and trends including her acclaimed [Home/School Collaborative Model (HSCM)] and The Five P's (Parent/Professional Preschool Performance Profile) System.

-Judith Bloch served as chief executive officer (CEO) of Variety Child Learning Center since founding the school in 1966 until her retirement in December 2008.
+Judith Bloch served as chief executive officer (CEO) of Variety Child Learning Center since founding the school in 1966 until her retirement in December 2012.
 During her tenure as CEO, Bloch promoted the value of early identification and intervention and advocated for entitlements to children and families.